 The Learn to Crochet the Easy Way Series is a long series of posts teaching you how to crochet step by step from the very beginning.
 From the very basic materials to beginner stitches and many other crochet tutorials, you will be finishing your first project in no time.
 Let’s find out if crochet is the right hobby for you so you can start making all the things!

-Want to learn how to crochet in 7 days?
+Want to learn how to crochet the basics and beyond for FREE in 14 days?
 Join the challenge.

 Learning a new hobby can feel intimidating in the beginning.
 Everything is new and there are so many things to learn.
 You might think, “Is this hobby even worth it?”
 Or, “Will I ever get the hang of this or am I just wasting my time?”